mafiosnik777/enhancr/README.md

 I am continuously working to improve the codebase, including addressing any inconsistencies that may have arisen due to time constraints.
 Regular updates will be released, including new features, bug fixes, and the incorporation of new technologies and models as they become available.
 Thank you for your understanding and support.

+# Credits

+>Our player depends on [mpv](https://github.com/mpv-player/mpv) and [ModernX](https://github.com/cyl0/ModernX) for the OSC.

+>Thanks to [HubertSontowski](https://github.com/HubertSotnowski) and [styler00dollar](https://github.com/styler00dollar) for helping out with implementing CAIN.

 # Join the discord

 To interact with the community, share your results or to get help when encountering any problems visit our [discord](https://discord.gg/jBDqCkSxYz).
 Previews of upcoming versions are gonna be showcased on there as well.